 Your doctor may order X-rays or other tests to diagnose your condition.

-Physical therapy is one of the most common treatments for contractures.
+Physical therapy and occupational therapy are two of the most common treatments for contractures.
 It helps to increase your range of motion and strengthen your muscles.
 Physical therapy sessions require regular attendance for best results.
-Your physical therapist can show you exercises to do at home.
+Your physical therapist/occupational therapist can show you exercises to do at home.
 They can also provide hands-on therapy to improve your mobility.

 You may need to wear a cast or a splint to help stretch the tissues near the problem area.
 A continuous passive motion (CPM) machine may be used to keep moving the affected part of your body.

 Your doctor may prescribe medication to reduce inflammation and pain.
-In cerebral palsy patients, botulinium toxin (Botox) is sometimes injected into muscles to reduce tension and minimize spasms.
+In cerebral palsy patients, botulinum toxin (Botox) is sometimes injected into muscles to reduce tension and minimize spasms.

 Consequences of delaying treatment